-Death and taxes - two subjects that are both emotionally charged.
-Nobody wants to talk about either one of them - together they are, well, taxing and deadly.
+Death and taxes are two subjects that are both emotionally charged.
+Nobody wants to talk about either one of them — together they are, well, taxing and deadly.

 The "D " Word

 The first hurdle to be overcome is facing your own mortality.
-Whenever I meet a client I try to wait until they use their own euphemism for death, then I use that expression for the rest of the conference.
-There’s a wide selection of substitutions for the “D” word - “pass on,” “kick the bucket,” “meet my maker,” “when something happens to me,” “get hit by a truck,” “pushing up daisies,” “six feet under” - just to name a few.
+Find your own euphemism for death, then use that expression for the rest of the conference.
+There’s a wide selection of substitutions for the “D” word — “pass on,” “kick the bucket,” “meet my maker,” “when something happens to me,” “get hit by a truck,” “pushing up daisies,” “six feet under” — just to name a few.
 People will say anything rather than “when I die.”

 Some folks hold to the superstition that making a will brings on death.
-Superstitious, yes, but nevertheless, it is a real impediment to many people.
+Superstitious, yes, but nevertheless, it is a real impediment for many people.

 Giving Up Control